cliveyao/react-admin-low-code/README.md

+# This is an example react-admin application (configuration based CRUD admin UI builder) demonstrating how to use the ra-data-hasura data provider with a Hasura (automatic GraphQL API backend on top of PostgreSQL).
+By combining these two technologies, you can build an entire back office admin suite in a matter of hours.

 # React Admin Low Code

 This is an example [react-admin](https://marmelab.com/react-admin/) application (configuration based CRUD admin UI builder) demonstrating how to use the [ra-data-hasura](https://github.com/hasura/ra-data-hasura) data provider with a [Hasura](https://hasura.io/) (automatic GraphQL API backend on top of PostgreSQL).
 By combining these two technologies, you can build an entire back office admin suite in a matter of hours.